JanneMattila/webapp-network-tester/README.md

 You can deploy this application using container to e.g. app service or AKS and then invoke it's exposed api to make different network operations.

+See example end-to-end scenario [Azure Firewall Demo](https://github.com/JanneMattila/azure-firewall-demo) for more details.
+Webapp for network testing is used in that implementation for testing various firewall rules.

 ## How to create image locally

 ```bash